zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 #### Step 1:  Calculate Available Working Memory

-Current unix systems (Linux / Solaris / SmartOS) use physical memory that is not allocated by programs as buffer space for disk operations.  levelDB in Riak 1.2 is modeled to depend upon this Operating System (OS) buffering.
+Current unix-like systems (Linux / Solaris / SmartOS) use physical memory that is not allocated by programs as buffer space for disk operations.
+In Riak 1.2, levelDB is modeled to depend upon this Operating System (OS) buffering.
 You must leave 25-50% of the physical memory available for the operating system (25-35% if servers have Solid State Drive (SSD) arrays, 35-50% if servers have spinning hard drives).

 levelDB working memory is calculated simply as the memory not reserved for the OS.